Red, theory; black, fact

-This post comes from considering how wavelike, low-frequency light becomes particle-like, high-frequency light as frequency is smoothly increased.
+How does wavelike, low-frequency light becomes particle-like, high-frequency light as frequency is smoothly increased?
 Waves are continuous, whereas particles are discontinuous; how, then, does the breakup occur?

 You have to put the source in the picture.
 Recoil of the source atom sends the wave function off in a specific direction, but the wave function is known to expand (about its center of symmetry?) as it goes.
 Presumably, it is the vector sum of these two motions that must equal the speed of light; either one is presumably free to take on some lower speed, say, that of a pitched softball.
 I conjecture that as frequency increases, the particle-like drift of the center progressively dominates the mixture at the expense of the local, wave-like expansion of the wave function about its center.
 This is how I see waves morphing into particles as the frequency increases.

-- All motions seen in this frame of reference will be observed to occur at the speed of light (c); no more, but no less, and only this frame of reference has this property.
+- All motions seen in this frame of reference will be observed to occur at the speed of light (c); and only this frame of reference has this property.

 - All speeds lower than c are illusions caused by the motion of the observer's frame of reference.